bcphung/openshift-cartridge-php/README.md

 ```

 ## Updates
-Updating this cartridge is not as easy as I would like because openshift online won't allow updates for downloaded cartridges.
+Updating this cartridge is not as easy as I would like because OpenShift online won't allow updates for downloaded cartridges.
 To update the cartridge you can do the following:
 ```BASH
 rhc cartridge remove -a myapp --confirm  php